7 tips to craft the perfect Maze

 - Infinite loops of "Go back" events: two following screens with "go back" events will end up looping from one to the other.

 If a tester gets stuck, he is 20% more likely to bounce instead of giving up your missions.

-Unless the variable you are testing for is the ability for testers to understand your product's internal language, try using broad, general terms to describe actions.
+Unless the variable you're testing for is the ability for testers to understand your product's internal language, use broad, general terms to describe actions.

 ✅ Do: "Post a new status update!"

 #7.
 Define mission success KPIs with your team

 Since this feature isn't (yet 🤫) available on Maze, a great way to make the most out of the collected data is to create a sheet where you can define what you expect for each missions (KPI-wise).